WTMTeam/WheresThatMovie/README.md

 # Where's That Movie?

 Repository for an iOS app using the Flutter framework.

+The purpose of this application is to easily be able to find where a movie or tv-show is available for streaming.